Dongducheon/Casey host second cooperation council engagement

-CAMP CASEY, South Korea - Dongducheon City Mayor Park Hyeon-deok and U.S. Army Garrison (USAG) Yongsan-Casey Commander Col. Lloyd Brown co-chaired the second Korean-American Cooperation Council hosted at Dongducheon City Hall, Dec.
-6. (Photo curtesy by Dongducheon City)
+CAMP CASEY, South Korea - Dongducheon City Mayor Park Hyeon-deok and United States Army Garrison (USAG) Yongsan-Casey Commander Col. Lloyd Brown co-chaired the second Korean-American Cooperation Council (KACC) hosted at Dongducheon City Hall, Dec.
+6.

+The goal of the Dongducheon/USAG Yongsan-Casey council is to promote cultural exchanges, cooperation and generate mutual understanding between both communities, together with the U.S. Forces Korea and 8th Army guidance to help strengthen partnerships.

+“With even closer communication and collaboration, I hope that the second KACC meeting will further develop the exchanges between us,” said Park.
+“I wish for the enhancement of friendship and the success of the KACC.”

 |Date Taken: